nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

 ## Advice and warnings

+- Spring 3 can be especially challenging, specifically for the following:
+  - The number of biting Catfish
+  - The difficulty of each Catfish to catch (some Catfish patterns are virtually impossible to catch at your current Fishing level)
+  - Consider fishing at The Mountain, instead, if you are unable to catch enough Catfish to make fishing at Cindersap Forest worth it.
+(Research ongoing)
 - At least one [Cauliflower Seed](https://stardewvalleywiki.com/Cauliflower_Seeds) must be planted by this day, watered every single day, and not eaten by [Crows](https://stardewvalleywiki.com/Animals#Crows) in order to successfully complete the Spring Crops Bundle on Spring 15.
 Usually, you will plant enough Mixed Seeds on Spring 1 to randomly give at least one [Cauliflower](https://stardewvalleywiki.com/Cauliflower), but it is possible for your run to end here.
 - The Weather is always [rainy](https://stardewvalleywiki.com/Weather) on Spring 3.
 When raining, the river in Cindersap Forest is the best place to fish due to the presence of Catfish, which yield a lot of Experience and G.